StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Method

 \subsection{Step-grained Optimization}

-Addressing the limitations of single-step approaches like RLHF~\citep{ouyang2022training}, we propose a step-grained reinforced optimization strategy based on policy gradient that optimizes all prior steps, ensuring adaptability to dynamic, multi-step interactions.
+Addressing the limitations of the single-step version of RLHF~\citep{ouyang2022training}, we propose a step-grained reinforced optimization strategy based on policy gradient that optimizes all prior steps, ensuring adaptability to multi-step interactions.

-\subsubsection{Step-grained Optimization Objective}
+\subsubsection{\textbf{Step-grained Optimization Objective}}

 Building on the problem formulation (\autoref{sec:problem_formulation}), we now extend the gradient of the expected reward to a token-level consideration.
-Assumed each action $a_t$ consists of a sequence of $L_t$ tokens, the gradient of the expected return $\overline{R_\theta}$ at the step level is expressed as: where $\hat{A}(s_t,a_t)$ represents the advantage function for the action sequence $a_t$ at step $t$, which is composed of $L_t$ tokens.
-Through our step-grained reward shaping mechanism, we are able to calculate rewards at each time step $t$ in the trajectory.
+Assumed each action $a_t$ consists of a sequence of $L_t$ tokens ($a_t = a_t^{1:L_t}$), the gradient of the expected return $\overline{R_\theta}$ at the step level is expressed as:

+where $\hat{A}(s_t,a_t)$ represents the advantage function for the action sequence $a_t$ at step $t$, which is composed of $L_t$ tokens.
+Through our \textit{Step-grained Reward Shaping} mechanism, we are able to calculate rewards at each time step $t$ in the trajectory.
 To better reflect the advantage of each action sequence, we implement the advantage function $\hat{A}(s_t,a_t)$ with our step-grained rewards $\boldsymbol{\hat{r}_t}$ as:

-The term $G_t^n$ reflects the cumulative future rewards based on these step-grained rewards $\boldsymbol{\hat{r}_t}$, discounted by factor $\gamma$, extending from step $t$ onward, while $V(s_t)$ is the value function for the current state.
+The term $G_t^n$ reflects the cumulative future rewards based on these step-grained rewards $\boldsymbol{\hat{r}_t}$, discounted by factor $\gamma$, extending from step $t$ onward, while $V(s_t)$ is the value function estimating the expected cumulative reward from state $s_t$.

 Our optimization objective is thus formalized as:

 This objective reflects the optimization of the policy $\pi_\theta$ by taking into account the step-level advantage with our step-grained rewards, encouraging the model to select actions that yield higher reward gains.